How to have fruitful online discussions

 - I am wondering if the converse of this is also true/valid.
 It seems to me that ....

-- Another position that might be valid could be ....
+- Another position with some validity could be ....

 Calls for clarification